Get

 Care

-Despite their independent side, Beagles love the company of humans and other furry friends.
+Despite their independence, Beagles love the company of humans and other furry friends.
 Their coat requires no more than a good brushing a few times a week, though they will benefit from daily brushing during heavy shedding seasons (twice a year).
 In addition, they gain weight easily, hence the importance of providing them with an appropriate diet and getting them enough daily exercise.

 puppy beagle takes a bath in the backyard